sourcegraph/handbook/content/engineering/releases/index.md

 - Tags are always the full semantic version with a leading `v` (e.g. `v2.10.0`)
 - Branches are always the dot-separated major/minor versions with no leading `v` (e.g. `2.10`).

-Development always happens on `master` and changes are cherry picked onto release branch as necessary **with the approval of the release captain**.
+Development always happens on `main` and changes are cherry-picked onto release branch as necessary **with the approval of the release captain**.

 #### Example